srbarrios/uyuni-cucumber-playwright/readme.md

+## New Uyuni Test Framework

+This PoC aims to replace our current stack for web interactions, migrating from Capybara+Selenium to Playwright.
+It also implies a change of programming language from Ruby to Typescript, and so our test runner will be CucumberJS.

 ### Project Setup for Playwright with Cucumber

 This guide outlines a baseline project structure for integrating **Playwright** and **Cucumber**.
 It covers the initial setup, provides steps for creating and running tests, and offers guidance for a more maintainable project.